priyanshusaini566/priyanshusaini566/README.md

 🛠️ Tech Stack: My core expertise lies in Python,Tkinter,SQL,C++, and JavaScript, with a strong foundation in DBMS, OOPS, and Linux environments.

-🎯 Professional Goal: I am currently seeking opportunities as a data scientist to apply my skills in building agentic workflows and deploying scalable AI solutions.
+🎯 Professional Goal: I am currently seeking opportunities as a data scientist to apply my skills in building agentic workflows and deploying scalable AI solutions.I am also working as a professional research engineer.

 ### 🛠 Languages and Tools
 <div align="left">